ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

 Here, we don't know how to write the `doubleRegister()` function because we know we can't multiply an `Any` instance by 2.
-In order to solve this, we use _dynamic typecasting_:
+In order to solve this, we use _static typecasting_:

 ```sn
 func doubleRegister () : int {